 - Disable and re-enable Bluetooth on all connected devices.

 - Any apps you have been using on your phone remain open even after you exit the app.
 Check you have closed all apps on your phone by double pressing your home key on your iPhone, which makes all apps you have visited appear on your screen.
 Then use an upward swipe with your finger on each app page to close all your open apps.

 - Restart all devices.

-- It is important to turn your hearing devices off then on again immediately before pairing to your phone or ipad.
+- It is essential to turn your hearing devices off then on again immediately before pairing to your phone or iPad.

 - Disconnect the power to or remove the batteries from all devices, wait 15 seconds and restart.

 - Contact your hearing centre or the other devices repair service for advice.